 The City has had concerns about the sanitary sewer system in this area.
 The City's sanitary sewer consultant has identified a possible capacity issue in the trunk line that serves the Northridge, Northridge Heights, and Somerset areas.
 This trunk line would also serve the subject site.
-There remain unanswered questions as to the extent of the restriction in the capacity and what the costs are of the many potential solutions to the capacity issue.
+A consultant has prepared a cost estimate for a possible fix.